 While certainly not every other offroad lighting manufacturer uses counterfeit LEDs, many do.
-These companies will mimic the claimed specs of genuine LEDs from reputable companies.
-These LEDs tend to be built with little quality control and inferior materials, which leads to inconsistent reliability and performance.
+These knockoffs will mimic the claimed specs of genuine LEDs from reputable companies.
+These LEDs tend to be built with little quality control and inferior materials - which leads to inconsistent reliability and performance.

 All Baja Designs reflectors are designed in-house by our engineering team.
 A challenging process that typically takes over a year from design to production.
-Each design is vetted through 3D scanning and computer simulations before being extensively tested in the field before production.
+Before production, each design is vetted through 3D scanning, computer simulations, and extensive testing in the field.

-Our reflectors are all produced using a proprietary coating sequence that varies from typical coating/vacuum metalizing processes.
+Our reflectors are all produced using a proprietary coating sequence that differfrom typical coating/vacuum metalizing processes.
 This process results in higher reflectivity than traditional coating methods.

 High Standards of Quality Control: